Fee payment deadline is today, May 21. More

 It is highly recommended that those with an interest in nursing make an appointment to meet with an academic advisor in Advising and Counseling Services by calling 287-2668.
-There are two tracks available for the Nursing program.
-The online track is available for those who have a Bachelor’s degree in another field of study; the traditional track is available for those with or without a previous degree.
-Admission to the online track is competitive based on GPA, A2 results, and requires an essay submission.
+There are two tracks available for the Nursing program, the blended track and the traditional track.
+Admission to both tracks is competitive based on GPA, A2 results, number of completed courses and an essay submission.

 Admission into nursing requires completion of the following five criteria: